mitesh002/Internship_task/README.md

 Week 3: Building Core Functionalities 🔧
 Week three was all about implementing the app's core features.
 I translated my theoretical knowledge into practical code, improving the app's functionality and user interface using Flutter's capabilities.

+Week 4: Refining and Optimizing 🛠️✨
+In the final week, I focused on refining and optimizing the app.
+This involved reviewing and enhancing the design and code, ensuring the app was fast, efficient, and ready for deployment.